alphalyncis/alphalyncis.github.io/_pages/about.md

 I am a 2nd year PhD student in Astronomy working with Beth Biller at University of Edinburgh.
 My thesis is centered on direct imaging characterization of brown dwarfs and giant exoplanet analogs.
 I am interested in studying the weather of these exoworlds using time-resolved spectroscopic observations, both from the ground and using JWST.

 ![paranal](/images/paranal.png)
-_ELT viewd from the VLT platform at ESO Paranal, Oct 2023_
+_ELT viewed from the VLT platform at ESO Paranal, Oct 2023_

 Weather map of the nearest brown dwarfs WISE 1049AB